arindammishra1999/CPSC481-FinalProject/README.md

 CPSC 481 - Group #4 - Cooking Instructor Application: CookR

+## Team Members:
-Arindam Mishra(ahmed.waly@ucalgary.ca)
+- Arindam Mishra (ahmed.waly@ucalgary.ca)
-Aria Ayvazian (aria.iwazian@ucalgary.ca)
+- Aria Ayvazian (aria.iwazian@ucalgary.ca)
-Nour Jaffan (nouruddine.jaffan@ucalgary.ca )
+- Nour Jaffan (nouruddine.jaffan@ucalgary.ca)

+## Implemented Cases:
+- User log in/sign up
+- Google authentication (Work in progress)
+- Main Recipe Page
+- Filter recipes
+- Ingredient page with checklist
+- Changing serving size
+- Recipe Page with checklist
+- Option to favorite a recipe
+- Favorite recipes page

-Running Instructions:
+## Running Instructions:

-To run the code locally:
+### To run the code locally:

-Unzip the file
+1. Unzip the file
-Open the project folder on VS Code
+2. Open the project folder on VS Code
-Download the VS Code Live server extension from the extensions marketplace - ritwickdey.liveserver On the bottom right, click on the Go-Live button
+3. Download the VS Code Live server extension from the extensions marketplace - ritwickdey.liveserver
+4. On the bottom right, click on the Go-Live button
-Your browser will automatically open port:5050 or manually open http://localhost:5050 to view it in the browser.
+5. Your browser will automatically open port:5050 or manually open http://localhost:5050 to view it in the browser.

-Running Deployed Link:
+### Running Deployed Link:

-Open https://gentle-bay-02a75d910.5.azurestaticapps.net/ to view it in the browser.
+- Open [https://gentle-bay-02a75d910.5.azurestaticapps.net/](https://gentle-bay-02a75d910.5.azurestaticapps.net/) to view it in the browser.

-Implemented cases:

-User log in/sign up
-Google authentication (Work in progress)
-Main Recipe Page
-Filter recipes
-Ingredient page with checklist
-Changing serving size
-Recipe Page with checklist
-Option to favorite a recipe
-Favorite recipes page

-Instructions for using the system:
+## Instructions for using the system:

 To use the system:

-Login as cookRUser
+1. Login as `cookRUser`
-password: 1234
+2. password: `1234`

-Upon logging in, the user will land at the main recipes page and will be able to view their favourites (Favourites button), ilter and view recipes.
+Upon logging in, the user will land at the main recipes page and will be able to view their favourites (Favourites button), filter and view recipes.

 To view step-by-step instructions for a recipe, click into a specific recipe.